In a hot seller’s market, there are increased risks for real estate professionals. And we’ve uncovered more of them in looking specifically at Nevada.

 Along with Kathryn, we have Dave Miller, Regional Vice President with Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
-When CRES E&O insurance clients purchase a CRES Advantage Home Warranty through Fidelity, you can reduce out-of-pocket claims costs up to $5,000.
+When CRES real estate E&O insurance members purchase a CRES Advantage Home Warranty through Fidelity, you can reduce out-of-pocket claims costs up to $5,000.

 Kathryn, what is just your overall temperature of how crazy the market is in Nevada right now?

 On a scale of one to 10, we’re a 12.
 It is really crazy.
 And there is a flood of people that are coming in from California.
 An interesting issue is that they’re bringing cash.
 It used to be that if you wanted your offer accepted, make it all cash.
 That is not even working anymore.